 What is Draw Weight

 When considering the draw weight, a basic rule of thumb is “The taller and stronger you are, you can choose a bow with higher draw weight”.
-When you’re making a decision on your next bowfishing kit combo, just getting a bowfishing bow or just getting a bow, Draw weight is one of the main factors to consider.
+When you’re deciding on your next bowfishing kit combo, just getting a bowfishing bow or just getting a bow, Draw weight is one of the main factors to consider.

 The reason why draw weight is of vital consideration is that it will play an important role in shooting an arrow whether you’re shooting a fish in the water or a large pray on land.
 In simple terms, it’s the amount of force/weight required to pull back the string and hold it steady without the need for any aid.
 Learn archery website has a very detailed explanation about why draw weight is so important and how does it affect shooting.